Pre Production

 Lighting stand may fall | Cast and crew | tape/ secure equipment on to floor | Low |

-| cast and crew | wear proper gear before shooting the scene | high |
+Breaking a glass beer bottle | cast and crew | Wear proper gear before shooting the scene and stand at least six feet away | high |

 Long shooting hours can cause tiredness/ fatigue | cast and crew | take breaks, eat and hydrate | medium |